sbordeyne/isaac-debug-helper/README.md

  - Additional infos that usually clutter the text available in another tab, with disablable labels and widgets to display the currenly played music for instance
  - About menu
  - Enhanced bug reporter that'll create automatic issues on github for specific mods
- - Store preferences in a local config file

 # About the project :